antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 Throughout this chapter, I learned that:

 - Microsoft Intune provides a centralised interface for managing enrolled Android Enterprise devices.
+- The **All devices** page acts as the primary inventory for managed endpoints.
-- The Device Overview page provides immediate visibility into the health and management status of an enrolled endpoint.
+- The Device Overview page provides a consolidated summary of the health and management status of an enrolled device.
-- Hardware inventory is collected automatically and assists with asset management and technical support.
+- Hardware inventory is collected automatically and provides valuable information for troubleshooting and asset management.
-- Device Properties provide important administrative information regarding enrolment, ownership and management.
+- Device Properties contain important administrative information relating to enrolment, ownership and device management.
-- Configuration Profile assignments can be verified directly from the managed device.
+- Configuration Profile assignments can be verified directly from within the managed device.
-- Manual device synchronisation accelerates policy delivery but may not always generate an entry within the Device Actions history for Android Enterprise Personally-Owned Work Profile devices.
+- Android Enterprise Personally-Owned Work Profile devices provide a different management experience compared with Corporate-Owned and Fully Managed devices.
-- Understanding the differences between Android Enterprise enrolment methods is essential when performing day-to-day administration.
+- Reviewing multiple areas of the Device Management workspace provides administrators with a complete understanding of an endpoint before performing troubleshooting activities.

 ---